textileio/powergate/cli-docs/pow/pow_ffs_replace.md

 ## pow ffs replace

-Pushes a CidConfig of c2 equal to c1, and removes c1
+Pushes a StorageConfig for c2 equal to that of c1, and removes c1

 ### Synopsis

-Pushes a CidConfig of c2 equal to c1, and removes c1.
+Pushes a StorageConfig for c2 equal to that of c1, and removes c1.
 This operation is more efficient than manually removing and adding in two separate operations

 ```
 pow ffs replace [cid1] [cid2] [flags]